 Records.
 The Board should maintain minutes and other records of its meetings and activities.

 Committee Charters.
-The Audit and Finance Committee, the Compensation Committee and the Nominating and Corporate Governance Committee shall each have its own charter.
+The Audit Committee, the Compensation Committee and the Nominating and Corporate Governance Committee shall each have its own charter.
 Each charter will (i) set forth the purposes, goals and responsibilities of the committee as well as qualifications for committee membership, procedures for committee member appointment and removal, committee structure and operations, and committee reporting to the Board; (ii) provide for regular committee meetings, reports and the keeping of meeting minutes either by a member of each committee or by a non-member appointed to serve as secretary at such meeting; and (iii) provide that each committee will annually evaluate its performance.